SageJames/Web3-Hub/Pipeline/Presentation/README.md

 # Presentation
-This setions is ment for showing you boss or peer the application that you were working on.
-Follow this section to find application that you can use and methods within the crypto industy for presentations.
+This section is ment for showing your boss, or peers, the application that you were working on.
+Follow this section to find the applications and methods within the crypto industy you can use for presentations.

 ## Introduction to Presentations in Defi

-There are some important topic that need to be mentioned:
+There are some important topics that need to be mentioned:
 * Know what you are talking about
-  - Conduct research on thing (Word and Terminology) before you speak on them.
+  - Conduct research on things (Word and Terminology) before you speak on them.
 * Transparency transparency transparency
-  - Share your goal and knowing thier only benefit in web 3.0.
+  - Share your goals and make sure everything is clear.
 * Make sure to connect the dots
   - Show the start to end of the entire project.
-  - Show the story of how thing can play out.
+  - Show the story of how things can play out.
 * Be projective about the future.
-  - Show them how Crypto is going to change the world and thier bussiness.
+  - Show them how cryptocurrency is going to change the world and thier bussiness.

 ## Useful material for your presentation